canonical/netbox/docs/plugins/development/models.md

 This class performs two crucial functions:

-1. Apply any fields, methods, or attributes necessary to the operation of these features
+1. Apply any fields, methods, and/or attributes necessary to the operation of these features
-2. Register the model with NetBox as utilizing these feature
+2. Register the model with NetBox as utilizing these features

 Simply subclass BaseModel when defining a model in your plugin: